jghms/GaussianFace/README.md

 To run the system install and create a virtual environment with Python 2.7.
 Please note that creating the F matrix for a lot of images as required in training and testing takes a long time.

+To use precalculated F and W matrices (k=3).
+Unzip savedMatrix/savedMatrix.zip so that the npy files are in ./savedMatrix/

 $ pip install virtualenv
 $ virtualenv project